 CLEMI (Le centre pour l’éducation aux médias et à l’information) is responsible for Media and Information Literacy (MIL) in the French education system.
 It reports to the Ministry of Education, Youth and Sport (Ministère de L’Éducation, de la Jeunesse et des Sports).

-Its approach is based on skills rather than on tools, aiming to give children and their parents the skills to be able to question and verify the information they are exposed to.
+Its approach is based on skills rather than on tools, aiming to give children the skills to be able to question and verify the information they are exposed to.
 It has a network of more than 30 national coordinators who work with teachers and education professionals to train them to teach ML skills to children.
 Using local coordinators helps as they understand the local context and have connections with local press and media.

 CLEMI organises “la Semaine de la presse et des médias dans l’école” (News and media in schools week).
 Its other programmes in schools include critical thinking workshops, a game called ‘Classe investigation’ and ‘Classes presse’ run by regional branches.

 In addition to targeting schools, CLEMI also seeks to improve media literacy levels in children by addressing families, with a written kit and teaching kit, short TV series and workshops.

 Official media literacy policies/framework